FREQUENTLY ASKED QUESTIONS

 When does the Food Freedom law become effective?

 wording of the legislation is what you are required to follow.
 The ND

 Department of Health has issued “guidelines” to clarify their position on the

 law, but those guidelines do not have any official teeth.
 For example, their

-In a few weeks, the Department of Health will issue draft rules and ask for comments.
+The Department of Health has indicated they will issue draft rules and ask for comments.
 Based on their guidelines, we believe the draft rules will be very restrictive as opposed to the legislation and many of them will need to be opposed.
 The rulemaking process will take months.
 Until the rules are final, only the actual legislation is enforceable.
 We’ll keep you informed as we move along.